assansanogo/deepstreamer/detailed_test1.md

  - ex: the primary predictor has `config-file-path` property
 ````
-## step 3: You add each step of the pipeline
+## step 3: Add each step of the pipeline

 `````
 print("Adding elements to Pipeline \n")